 Organic dairy is from cows that are fed organic food stuffs, but not necessarily pasture.
 If the label does not say grass-fed or pasture-raised cattle than the cow was fed a greater than 70% grain-based diet.
 This creates omega 6-3 ratio imbalance and is highly inflammatory.
 You may be able to do small amounts but I do not recommend consuming a lot of organic dairy.
 Stick with grass-fed/pasture-raised.

-Grass-fed dairy products also contain significantly more bioavailable nutrients such as conjugated linoleic acid, retinol, vitamin E tocopherols, etc.
+Grass-fed dairy products such as whole milk also contain significantly more bioavailable nutrients such as conjugated linoleic acid, retinol, vitamin E tocopherols, etc.

 3) Where Do I Find Grass-fed Dairy Products: